wilbowma/s3ql-rotating-snapshots/README.md

 `s3ql_backup.sh`.

 ##Dropbox Sync
-This is project also extend `s3ql_backup.sh` with a feature I use in my own backups.
+This project also extends `s3ql_backup.sh` with a feature I use in my own backups.
 It is turned off by default because you really shouldn't use it.